Engineering, Health and Environment

 Meeting: To request a pre-lodgement meeting, call (07) 3810 6888 or complete an online request here.

-Please be advised that the Planning and Regulatory Services Department have electronic facilities available in our meeting rooms such as computers and projectors with up to date aerial photography and information on services and constraints.
+Please be advised that the Planning and Regulatory Services Department have electronic facilities available in our meeting rooms with up to date aerial photography and information on services and constraints.
 These facilities can be useful in presenting and analysing information in respect to development sites and development proposals.

 Evidence of the Possession of Site